richsoni/www-richsoni.com/_songs/fly-away.md

 ---
 composed_at: 2016-04
+title: Fly Away
 ---

-A                     G
-fly away into the sea breeze
+*Fly away into the sea breeze*
-spread your wings and fly away
+*Spread your wings and fly away*

-footsteps in the sand wont be here tomorrow they will all be washed away be the sea
+*Footsteps in the sand wont be here tomorrow*
+*They will all be washed away be the sea*

-A         G         A          D born as a boardwalk ballerina
+Born as a boardwalk ballerina
-A         G         E          F# just a flip flopping along in the outskirts of the marina she gives it away for a song
+Just a flip flopping along
+In the outskirts of the marina
+She gives it away for a song

-back past the kitchen of the cantina jefe fixed himself a nice little room hell go back there with a few senoritas to gamble with fisherman from the lagoon
+Back past the kitchen of the cantina
+Johnny fixed himself a nice little room
+Hell go back there with a few señoritas
+To gamble with fisherman from the lagoon

-he was a real son of a beach boy renting a shack, by the sea washed into town, with the driftwood after a bender in carpi
+He was a real son of a beach boy

-(chorus)
+Renting a shack, by the sea
+Washed into town, with the driftwood
+After a bender in Carpi

+*Fly away into the sea breeze*
+*Spread your wings and fly away*

+*Footsteps in the sand wont be here tomorrow*
+*They will all be washed away be the sea*

-he was lookin for something easy to do for the season something for which he could bend up the rules he got mixed up with her for that reason they'd sneak around swimming in neighborhood pools
+He was lookin' for something easy to do for the season
+Something for which he could bend up the rules
+He got mixed up with her for that reason
+They'd swimming around in neighborhood pools

-well, word got back to the jefe that I was sneakin around the town with his brown colored spoon
+Well, word got back to Johnny that I was Sneakin'
+Around the town with his brown colored spoon
-I heard the boards behind me squeaking and they pull of the sack and im in the back of the saloon
+I heard the boards behind me squeaking
+And they pull of the sack and I'm in the back of the saloon

-she said this place is so dead, in the winter after the seagulls cross over the town dont drag his feet there gonna get spliters down at the sound theres no one around
+She said this place is so dead, in the winter
+After the seagulls cross over the town
+Don't drag his feet there gonna get spliters
+Down at the sound there's no one around

+*Fly away into the sea breeze*
+*Spread your wings and fly away*

+*Footsteps in the sand wont be here tomorrow*
+*They will all be washed away be the sea*